PiroAvni/Educational_APP_Server_MongoDB/README.md

 ## How To run

-- Execute the following command in your terminal to start the server::"npm run dev"
+- Execute the following command in your terminal to start the server:"npm run dev"